How to Apply for American Rescue Plan’s Restaurant Revitalization Fund

 Have your Employee Identification Number (EIN) ready to go when applying.

-If your restaurant is eligible, you should plan to apply for the program as soon as the application opens.
+If your restaurant is eligible, you should plan to apply for the program as soon as the application opens, so utilize that sample application to make sure you have everything you need!
 There is no guarantee that the program will refill once the $28.5B is used up.

 What other restaurant funding options do I have?